ibm-cloud-docs/containers/ts-storage-block-not-attached.md

 # Why do I get a `Volume not attached` error when trying to expand a {{site.data.keyword.block_storage_is_short}} volume?
 {: #block_not_attached_vpc}

+Troubleshoot block storage volumes that fail to attach to your pods.
+{: shortdesc}

 {: support}

 [Virtual Private Cloud]{: tag-vpc}